 Work Integrated Learning Opportunities

 Our program is aimed at providing meaningful experiential learning and skill development opportunities to Memorial's undergraduate students by collaborating with provincial industry associations to generate and deliver 250 Work Integrated Learning (WIL) opportunities through their member organizations.
-This new micro-placements program (5 or 10 days) will be available to all full-time and part-time undergraduate students at Memorial.
+This new micro-placements program (2 to 10 days) will be available to all full-time and part-time undergraduate students at Memorial.
 WIL placements are essential to helping students build meaningful career pathways while simultaneously helping businesses address skills, talent and innovation gaps.

 This program will be open to both domestic and international students looking to gain meaningful work experience in their field of interest.

 Students who are currently not residing in NL and/or Canada will be eligible to participate remotely.

 Depending on the ongoing COVID-19 situation in the province, the placements are tentatively expected to take place between August 22nd and October 7th (dates are flexible during this time period).

 Students can apply for the placements directly through the My MUNLife webpage once the postings are made live.
 The length of placement is determined by the individual employer and will either be 2 to 10 days.